Planning for Pregnancy Classes

 Childbirth Preparation Class

 The class will cover anatomy and physiology of pregnancy and labor, emotions of pregnancy, nutrition, fetal growth and development, comfort measures for labor, working with unexpected events in labor, cesarean delivery as well as practice of relaxation and breathing techniques for labor.
 Class is held online from 8 a.m. to 12 p.m. via Zoom.
-Class is free and limited to 8 couples.
+Fee is $75.00 and limited to 8 couples.
 Call 860-679-7692 to register.

 Hospital Maternity Tours